 Erich is currently Research Fellow with WDC, Whale and Dolphin Conservation, in the UK.
-He created and works on WDC’s Critical Habitat / Marine Protected Areas Programme.
-For the past decade, he has jointly directed the first killer whale (orca) study in Russia (based in Kamchatka), as well as (since 2009) the Russian Cetacean Habitat Project — both of them international collaborations with Russian scientists.
+He created and works on WDC’s Healthy Seas Programme.
+For the past two decades, he has jointly directed the first killer whale (orca) study in Russia (based in Kamchatka), as well as (since 2009) the Russian Cetacean Habitat Project — both of them international collaborations with Russian scientists.
 The Far East Russia Orca Project (FEROP) has won the prestigious Klüh Prize for Innovation in Science ($10,000 prize) from Germany.
 In 2007 Erich began working with the nonprofit marinebio.org site as director of Marine Mammals.
 In 2008-09, he co-chaired the program committee and was a member of the steering committee for the first ever conference on marine mammal protected areas (www.icmmpa.org), held in Hawaii.
 After helping to organize and edit the proceedings for the second and third conferences in Martinique in November 2011, and Adelaide, Australia in November 2014, he remained on the ICMMPA steering committee for conferences in 2016 and 2019.
 Twice he has served as a nominator for the Pew Marine Fellows.

 In 2010 he helped organize the program and was keynote speaker at the United Nations University in Tokyo, Japan, for the ‘New Tales about Whales in Science, Society and Art’ Symposium and the Global Whale Watching Conference.
 In tandem with these events, he helped produce a successful art gallery exposition — sponsored by philanthropist Peter Hall for The Beautiful Whale Project — that brought US photographer Bryant Austin’s life-size whale photographs to Japan and featured animations from Japanese artist Haruyoshi Kawai.